 - Pour the batter to the greased or lined muffin tin.Bake in 420 degrees for 6 minutes.
 Reduce the temprature to 350 degrees and bake for 20 minutes.

-- When they are puffed up and spring back when you touch the tops they are done.
+- They're done when they are puffed up and spring back when you touch the tops.